 Our TODOS initiative focuses on results/outcomes of justice, equity, diversity and inclusion measures put in place to remove the barriers keeping students and educational institutions of diverse economic, educational, ethnic, and social backgrounds from studying abroad in Barcelona, Spain.
 We created the TODOS Sounding Board Webinar Series to discuss topics surrounding D/E/I in the field of international education.
 You can find various resources from the series below.

-You can view all upcoming TODOS Sounding Board Webinars below.
+You can view all upcoming TODOS Sounding Board Webinars and Community Discussions below.
 In addition, we encourage you to also subscribe to our Advisor & TODOS Newsletter so you’re always in the loop on what’s happening.

 WE ARE ALL BIASED, NOW WHAT?
 COLLABORATIVE APPROACHES TO FACING AND COMBATING OUR UNCONSCIOUS BIASES